tensorflow/tensorflow/tensorflow/lite/g3doc/guide/index.md

 # TensorFlow Lite

-TensorFlow Lite is a set of tools that enables on-device machine learning by helping developers run their models on mobile, embedded, and IoT devices.
+TensorFlow Lite is a set of tools that enables on-device machine learning by helping you run models on mobile, embedded, and IoT devices.

 ### Key features